ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/source/eclipseparameters.rst

 Using Parameters in Eclipse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes your projects developed Eclipse need to use command line parameters.
+Sometimes your projects developed in Eclipse need to use command line parameters.
 You can |external_link2| of the material.

 .. |external_link2| raw:: html